javascript-tutorial/en.javascript.info/1-js/06-more-functions/05-function-object/article.md

 If the function is declared as a Function Expression (not in the main code flow), and it carries the name, then it is called Named Function Expression.
 The name can be used inside to reference itself, for recursive calls or such.

 Also, functions may carry additional properties.
-Many well-known Javascript libraries make a great use of this feature.
+Many well-known JavaScript libraries make a great use of this feature.

 They create a "main" function and attach many other "helper" functions to it.
 For instance, the [jquery](https://jquery.com) library creates a function named `$`.
 The [lodash](https://lodash.com) library creates a function `_`.
 And then adds `_.clone`, `_.keyBy` and other properties to (see the [docs](https://lodash.com/docs) when you want learn more about them).
 Actually, they do it to less pollute the global space, so that a single library gives only one global variable.
 That lowers the chance of possible naming conflicts.